sith-lab/amulet/README.md

 * Hardware Requirements

-    So far, AMuLet supports only the x86 ISA, as both the host and the simulation base.
+    So far, AMuLeT supports only the x86 ISA, as both the host and the simulation base.

 * Software Requirements
     * Docker

-## Installation
+# Installation

-# Docker Setup (on Ubuntu 24.04 host):
+## Docker Setup (on Ubuntu 24.04 host):
 1. Dependencies - https://docs.docker.com/engine/install/ubuntu/:
 ```bash
   for pkg in docker.io docker-doc docker-compose podman-docker containerd runc; do sudo apt-get remove $pkg; done